About Donato Soviero

 The guitarist and composer has been playing music since the age of twelve.
 By high school, he had already set course as a jazz musician.
 His formal jazz studies began at the University of Miami, and later he earned a bachelor’s degree from George Mason University.

-Recent recordings include the 2019 release “For All We Know”, “The Blind Watchmaker” (with the Mars 4’Tet), many features as sideman, and a CD tribute to Charlie Byrd entitled “Classical Jazz.”
+Recent recordings include the 2021 release "Brazilian Moments", 2019 release “For All We Know”, “The Blind Watchmaker” (with the Mars 4’Tet), many features as sideman, and a CD tribute to Charlie Byrd entitled “Classical Jazz.”

-Tom Cole, host of WPFW’S ‘G STRINGS’ has this to say about Donato’s guitar playing: “His beautiful phrasing and impressive improvising took me aback… He’s one of those real surprises.”
+Tom Cole, host of WPFW’S ‘G STRINGS’ had this to say about Donato’s guitar playing: “His beautiful phrasing and impressive improvising took me aback… He’s one of those real surprises.”

 Please click below for Bio pdf.